tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 *Kube-system* namespace is a reserved namespace for all components relating to the Kubernetes system.
 Deploying in that namespace should be forbidden and can lead to damage or security compromise of the full cluster.

-For this scenario, I will use one of the pod provided by Kubernetes Goat, *hacker-container* which is essentially a pod used as hacker playground to further footprinting or compromise a kubernetes/container environment.
+For this scenario, we will use one of the pod provided by Kubernetes Goat, *hacker-container* which is essentially a pod used as hacker playground to further footprinting or compromise a kubernetes/container environment.
 We will write a simple YAML file to deploy this container in the *kube-system* namespace.

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156728980-c7c3142d-f1c7-46fc-9e7b-c101cbb57646.png" />